Trains, Planes & Automobiles Goal Setting

 Another natural goal you would have had at some point in time after getting up is to eat.

-And so you day starts with the natural process of reaching goals.
+And so your day starts with the natural process of reaching goals.

-Your mind-body has a natural ability to set and accomplish goals.
-Everything you do throughout your day is using this wonderful automatic process of achieving goals.
+Your mind has a natural ability to set and accomplish goals.
+Everything you do throughout your day uses this wonderful automatic goal-achievement process.

 Even if you don't do anything - that is still a goal!

-Go back to last night when setting your alarm clock, your goal was to get up at a certain hour.
-Yet when your alarm clock went off this morning your goal may have changed to - hit the snooze button and get a bit more sleep - it was still a goal.
+Go back to last night when setting your alarm clock.
+Your goal was to get up at a particular hour.
+Yet when your alarm clock went off this morning, your goal may have changed to – hit the snooze button and get a bit more sleep – it was still a goal.

 To get up or to sleep in, a goal is a goal.
-And goals are natural systems we use to accomplish things we want to happen.
+And goals are the natural system we use to get to where we want to be, short-term or long.

-I say natural because it is programmed in as a process or strategy we learn to get the things we want to have, naturally, without conscious thinking a lot of the time.
+I say goal setting is natural because it is programmed in as a process or strategy we learn to get the things we want to have, naturally, without conscious thinking a lot of the time.

 You will set and change goals knowingly at the conscious level - like, what to eat for breakfast - and at the unconscious level - like, going to the toilet - all day long for your whole life.

-The basic ingredient for setting goals is thinking - in words, pictures, and feeling.
+The basic ingredient for setting goals is thinking – in words, pictures, and with feelings.

 You think of something you want, perhaps have a discussion in your head as you visualize an outcome picture and then notice how it feels to have it.
-You compare the outcome with the input and make a decision to do the process of getting it - or not.
+Then, you compare the outcome with the input and make a decision to do the process of getting it – or not.

-So, the outcome has to feel good enough for you to put in the effort to obtain the goal.
-That's why going to the toilet is more motivating than the alarm clock in the morning.
+So, the outcome must feel good enough for you to put in the effort to achieve the goal.
+That’s why going to the toilet is more motivating than the alarm clock in the morning.

-Now, you may have noticed that a lot of your goals start with a decision of - this or that - black and white type questioning.
+You may have noticed that many of your goals start with a decision of – this or that – black and white type questioning.
 And those questions will be based on information that you have available at the present time.

 It's time to use your alarm clock example again.